Senior Exercise (cont.)

-There's good news that shoyuld serve as an encouragement to us all when it comes to fitness, walking endurance, and health.
-In a classic study of walking and mortality in 700 men enrolled in the Honolulu Heart Program, the mortality rate among the men who walked less than one mile per day was nearly twice that among those who walked more than two miles per day (studies of women show equally potent results).
-In another equally impressive study, data collected on more than 41,000 men and women from 1990 to 2001 were analyzed to find the relationship between walking and mortality.
+There's good news that should serve as an encouragement to all of us when it comes to fitness, walking endurance, and health.
+In a classic study of walking and mortality in 700 men enrolled in the Honolulu Heart Program, the mortality rate among the men who walked less than one mile per day was nearly twice the rate of those who walked more than two miles per day.
+(Studies of women showed similar results).
+In another study, data collected on more than 41,000 men and women from 1990 to 2001 were analyzed to find the relationship between walking and mortality.
 It was reported that men and women who walked 30 minutes or more per day during the study period had fewer deaths than those who walked less than 30 minutes.
 Interestingly, even men and women who smoked or were overweight were protected from early death if they walked more than 30 minutes per day.

 - Allergic Skin Disorders